 The internor must:

 - Provide guidance and training for the student

-- Assign an experienced supervisor with a bachelor’s degree in computer science or a related field with significant software development experience, to mentor and supervise the intern
+- Assign an experienced supervisor with a bachelor’s degree in computer science, or a related field with significant software development experience, to mentor and supervise the intern

 - Be an organization that employs other college graduates in the work environment